interledger/rfcs/0029-stream/0029-stream.md

 #### 4.3.1.
 Connection Asset Details

 Each endpoint MAY expose their asset details by sending a `ConnectionAssetDetails` frame.
-This frame is optional because some use-cases, such as Web Monetization, do not require it.
+This frame is optional because some use-cases do not require it.

 Asset details exposed by this frame MUST not change during the lifetime of a Connection.